 • Within a 10-minute walk from two light rail stations (Pimisi and Bayview) on the O-Train Confederation and Trillium lines

-• Steps from the Canadian War Museum and Ādisōke, the future Ottawa Public Library and Library and Archives Canada joint facility, which is a $306-million central library opening in 2026
+• Steps from Ādisōke, the future Ottawa Public Library and Library and Archives Canada joint facility, which is a $306 million central library opening in 2026

-• On the edge of Ottawa’s downtown, only two kilometres from Parliament Hill
+• On the edge of Ottawa’s downtown, only 2 km from Parliament Hill

 • Close to the Ottawa River waterfront and scenic pathways